 Enter your e-mail address to get the latest news about Lincoln Center Out of Doors.

 Turning the Tables—the ongoing partnership between NPR Music and Lincoln Center that seeks to reframe the popular music canon to honor unacknowledged voices—returns to Out of Doors for a third season.
 This year, we explore the work of female artists who originated and shaped recorded music from its earliest days to the 1960s, in jazz, blues, gospel, classical, and Latinx music.
-Tonight’s performance, The Motherlode, celebrates the musical contributions of eight women—their names revealed at the show—whose towering contributions shaped the paths of all who followed.
+Tonight’s performance, The Motherlode, celebrates eight women—their names revealed at the show—whose towering contributions shaped the paths of all who followed.
 Selecting from the rich songbooks of these artists will be an outstanding group of contemporary performers, including Courtney Marie Andrews, Rhiannon Giddens, Xiomara Laugart, Ledisi, Amina Claudine Myers, Cleo Reed, Valerie Simpson, Charenée Wade, and Lizz Wright, under the musical direction of multiple Grammy Award–winner and two-time Turning the Tables honoree Terri Lyne Carrington.

 For guests unable to stand in line due to a disability, please visit the accessible entrance policy.
 Accessible seat locations are available at all events in Damrosch Park and Hearst Plaza.
 Assistive listening devices available to borrow at the Information Tent.